Sian Appleyard

 Briony is a Dorset based glass artist creating pieces full of texture, light, and movement.
 After studying Contemporary Crafts at Falmouth University Briony returned to live and work in Dorset where her work is inspired by her material, its temperamental nature, and endless possibilities as well as her beautiful and iconic surroundings and water.
 Briony’s work is made using warm glass methods including combinations of fusing, slumping, draping and casting to capture texture and movement in each piece.
 Her work often includes copper elements to add colour and material contrasts using hand cut foils and copper clay sculptures.

-Tony Palmer
+Rachel Palmer

 Sparkletastic Glass